-Maria will play a pivotal role in NYW activities on a local, state and national level.
+Fatima and Tyler will play a pivotal role in National Youth Week activities at a State level.

-She will drive decision-making and activities that will assist in the planning, promotion, running and evaluation of the week, and also coordinate SA's social media campaign (National Youth Week in South Australia…'like' and 'share' it).
+They will drive decision-making and activities that will assist in the planning, promotion, running and evaluation of the week, and also coordinate SA's social media campaign.

 *All eps. format and 'reversed' logos will need to be requested via email.